Newlifer/vscode-gitlab-mr/README.md

 * Added: New workflow to checkout an existing MR on your computer.
 * Added: New workflow to open an existing MR in your browser.
 * Updated: Changed the command palette label of "Open MR" to "Create MR" to reduce confusion with "View MR".
+* Added: `gitlab-mr.autoOpenMr` to automatically open a new MR in your browser.

 ### 1.0.0